 In many respects, teaching online bears many similarities to a traditional on-campus course.
 You need to deliver your course content, create assignments that build student learning, and design assessments that measure student learning.
 However, there are several factors that require you to approach your plans from a different angle.
 One such factor—how to assess learning—may weigh particularly heavy on your mind, because the ability to accurately assess student learning, while maintaining standards of academic integrity, is such a crucial part of your role as an instructor.

-Below, we provide some answers to three questions instructors commonly ask about online learning, using insights gleaned from “Assessment in Online Learning,” Module 5 of the Online Teaching pod from Cengage Learning’s TeamUP Professional Development Portal.
+Below, we provide some answers to three questions instructors commonly ask about online learning.

 How and when will I assess learning in my online course?

 Many of your students may be in your online course because of the “anytime, anywhere” flexibility that online learning affords them.
-Fortunately, as Bridgett McGowen-Hawkins notes in her post “I’m Teaching, But Are They Learning?!,” assessment can (and should) take place throughout the course, not just at “test time.”
+According to Senior Professional Educator, Bridgett McGowen-Hawkins, assessment can (and should) take place throughout the course, not just at “test time.”
 This does require you to think a bit differently about the way you assess learning.

 To begin, consider your course’s learning objectives, and consider what types of activities might best help you measure students’ learning of the skills and concepts you’re teaching.
 For example, you could assign videos or recorded presentations to assess students’ speech skills; or, you could use online discussion questions to check students’ knowledge and understanding of assigned reading or viewing materials.